Hampden, Massachusetts: History

 At about this time, numerous summer type vacation homes were built for Springfield residents who vacationed in Hampden.
 From these, many year-round homes developed.

-Now the mills and quarries, orchards and cows are about gone, and Hampden has become a residential town.
+Now the mills and quarries, orchards and cows are almost gone, and Hampden has become a residential town.

-Hampden erected one of the first World War One monuments, only months after the conclusion of the War, in January 1920, which still stands on the village green.
+Hampden erected one of the first World War I monuments, only months after the conclusion of the War, in January 1920, which still stands on the village green.

 H.P.
 Lovecraft's experience traveling through Hampden inspired his 1928 supernatural horror story "The Dunwich Horror".
 The fictional town of Dunwich is based on Hampden and the surrounding area.

 In August 1955, Hampden was hit by Hurricane Diane.
-Flooding was the major damage.
-Most bridges were washed away.
+Flooding was the major cause of damage; most bridges were washed away.

 Since 2000, Hampden residents have acquired over 100 acre of open space and park land, including the peak of Minnechaug Mountain, one of the higher hills in town.
 A trailhead and parking lot on South Road was created.
 Minnechaug Mountain trails can also be accessed from Old Coach Road, and, except for the fall Turkey Shoot season, from the VFW parking lot on Main St.

 In September 2004, an arson fire hit Laughing Brook Wildlife Sanctuary (located on Main Street in Hampden).
 The building was dedicated to author Thornton Burgess after his death.
-The headquarters building was burnt down, but original Burgess' home on the property was untouched by the fire, and still stands.
+The headquarters building was burnt down, but Burgess' original home on the property was untouched by the fire, and still stands.

 After a week of rain and an extremely hard rain on the early morning of October 9, 2005, the Scantic River and many of its tributaries overflowed their banks.
-Many homes, and businesses were flooded.
+Many homes and businesses were flooded.
 The VFW bridge was washed away.

 Geography

 According to the United States Census Bureau, the town has a total area of 19.6 sqmi, of which 19.6 sqmi is land and 0.05% is water.
 Hampden is located at the eastern edge of the Connecticut River Valley.
 Hills rise up to over 1000 ft above sea level, from the valley elevation of 150 to 250 ft.
-The highest peaks are Pine Mt. and Rattlesnake Peak, both at 1070 ft.
+The highest peaks are Pine Mountain and Rattlesnake Peak, both at 1070 ft.
 The town has no large bodies of water, but has several brooks which eventually drain into the Connecticut River.

 Hampden is located on the Connecticut border, just north of Tolland County.
 It is bordered on the north by Wilbraham, on the east by Monson, on the south by Stafford, Connecticut and Somers, Connecticut, and on the west by East Longmeadow.
 From the town's center, Hampden is 11 mi southeast of downtown Springfield, 28 mi north-northeast of Hartford, Connecticut and 78 mi west-southwest of Boston.